Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 2. does every umbilical hernia in adults require surgery?

 Not necessarily.
-Small, asymptomatic umbilical hernias in adults can be monitored.
-However, surgery is recommended if there are complaints, growth, or risk of incarceration.
+Small umbilical hernias in adults that do not cause any symptoms can be monitored.
+However, surgery is recommended if there are symptoms, growth, or a risk of incarceration.

 3 When does an umbilical hernia become dangerous – signs and symptoms?